matter-labs/zksync-lite-docs/docs/dev/nfts.md

 ### Factory Registration

-1. To register a factory, creators will sign a message with data `factory_address` and `creator_address`.
+1. To register a factory, creators will sign the following message with data `factory_address` and `creator_address`.
-Message for signing.
-(Signing will be available in )

 ```
 "\x19Ethereum Signed Message:\n141",
 "\nCreator's account ID in zkSync: {creatorIdInHex}",